ConjureLabs/conjure-sh/README.md

 #### Env Vars

-Any sensitive keys should be set in `./.profile`, which is applied before running the Docker instance.
+Any sensitive keys should be set in `.hob/.env`, which is applied before running the Docker instance.

+Local dev should pull `../conjure-core/.hob/.env`

 #### Local Development